-A Flexible Spending Account (FSA) allows you to set untaxed money aside for out-of-pocket medical expenses like deductibles, copays, coinsurance, prescription drugs, and more.
-Because FSA’s contain only pre-tax dollars, they are a great way to save money on healthcare-related expenses.
-To fill your FSA, you’ll take a certain amount out of each paycheck (before tax) to keep in a savings account that solely for medical expenses.
+A flexible spending account, also known as an FSA, allows you to set untaxed money aside for out-of-pocket medical expenses like deductibles, copays, coinsurance, prescription drugs and more.
+Because FSAs contain only pretax dollars, they are a great way to save money on health care-related expenses.
+To fund your FSA, you’ll take a certain pretax dollar amount out of each paycheck to keep in a savings account that’s used only for medical expenses.
 Most FSAs require all of the money in the account to be used by the end of the year or it will be lost.
 Talk to your employee benefits administrator for more information.

 Is an FSA the best option for me?